 - The platform is operated by SIA Nectaro, which has been supervised by the Latvian financial authority since 2023 and is regulated under MiFID II.
 As a result, investor accounts are protected by the investor compensation system, covering up to EUR 20,000 in case of misappropriation or the platform’s insolvency.

-Nectaro is a Latvia-based P2P marketplace, which had its operational start in October 2023.
-On the P2P platform, investors can invest in buyback-guaranteed consumer loans and achieve a return of up to 15%.
+Nectaro is a Latvia-based P2P lending marketplace that began its operations in October 2023.
+On the platform, investors can invest in regulated financial instruments (Notes), which include both private consumer loans and business loans.

 Since March 2023, the P2P platform, operated by Latvian company SIA Nectaro, has been supervised by the Latvian financial authority and regulated under MiFID II.
 As a result, investor accounts are protected by the investor compensation system, covering up to EUR 20,000 in case of misappropriation or the platform’s insolvency.